SaaS providers must understand the difference between consumers of their apps, producers of SaaS network effect data and how to monetize both.

 In fact, how long it will take to get to a point where you can derive revenue from SaaS network effect Data is something that is 100% unique to your business.

 When I work with clients, I leverage our proprietary SaaS Revenue Matrix to get past the false notion of “critical mass” for SaaS network effect data value and get to the real story of how you can profit – literally and figuratively – from Network Effect data.

 Let’s Grow Your SaaS Business

-For immediate consultation and advice on leveraging Network Effect data to scale your SaaS business, schedule at least a 15-minute meeting with me via Clarity.
+For immediate consultation and advice on leveraging Network Effect data to scale your SaaS business, schedule a 60-minute meeting with me via Clarity.
 If you feel a more involved engagement is required for me to help you, email me with the specifics of your situation (as much detail as you’re comfortable giving) and we’ll setup a meeting to work through the particulars.